anoma/taiga/book/src/exec_examples.md

 another [1] value note with the new (but not final) state is produced, the total balance is non-zero and the transaction cannot be finalized.
 In that case, the step 2 is repeated until the final state is computed.

-**Note**: different states imply different token types, and the old state note cannot balance a new state note.
+**Note**: different states imply different note types, and the old state note cannot balance a new state note.